What Constitutes Sexual Harassment in the Workplace?

 Under §12 AGG / General Act on Equal Treatment the employer has a duty to create a working environment that does not tolerate discrimination or harassment.
 Such actions include highlighting that their company does not countenance such behaviour, providing vocational training to show what is deemed to be inappropriate and taking disciplinary action should the issue be brought to their attention.
 Such disciplinary actions can range from cautioning the perpetrator to relocating them and even dismissing them.
 Depending on the severity of the offence, the perpetrator could even face a prison sentence!
 Under § 184i StgB (German Criminal Code) unwanted touching of a person can equate to two years in prison or a fine depending on the circumstances.

 However, should your employer not take the required disciplinary actions it is then worth considering availing of legal assistance.
 Having a lawyer with experience in the field of sexual harassment cases can help you in pursuing your claim.
-In the workplace itself, §13 AGG provides the worker with the right of appeal in such cases.
-If following this no action is taken or “obviously unsuitable measures” are implemented, the worker has the right to refuse performance in work under §14 AGG.
+In the workplace itself, §13 AGG provides the employee with the right of appeal in such cases.
+If following this no action is taken or “obviously unsuitable measures” are implemented, the employee has the right to refuse performance in work under §14 AGG.

 What Obligations does an Employer have to Prevent Sexual Harassment?